 Somebody has to start.
 So why not us?

-The Renaissance didn’t happen because everyone accepted reality as it was.
-It happened because people had had enough – of control, of misery, of mediocrity.
+The Renaissance did not happen because everyone accepted reality as it was.
+It happened because people had had enough of control, of misery, of mediocrity.
 They craved aliveness.
 They craved truth, freedom, beauty.
 As the old feudal structures crumbled, explorers, artists, scientists, and lovers of wonder began forging new paths.
-What drove them wasn’t fear of survival – it was something far more powerful: Beauty.
+What drove them was not fear of survival.
+It was something far more powerful: Beauty.

 But what is beauty, really?